frougon/FFGo/README.rst

     before or after FFGo.
 Similarly, if you want to see magnetic variation and magnetic headings in addition to true headings, you'll need to install GeographicLib's ``MagneticField`` program.
-Finally, `GeographicLib`_ is used for geodetic calculations if installed for the Python interpreter used to run FFGo.
-In the current state of FFGo, these computations can normally be done without this module, but planned features for future releases will benefit from `GeographicLib`_\'s Python binding in some particular cases (computation of distance and bearings for the shortest path between nearly antipodal points).
+Finally, `GeographicLib`_\'s Python implementation is used for some geodetic calculations if installed for the Python interpreter used to run FFGo.
+Most computations can normally be done without this module, but it may be necessary in some particular cases (computation of distance and bearings for the shortest path between nearly antipodal points).

 .. _pip: https://pypi.python.org/pypi/pip